galogarciaiii/scibud-podcast-agent-public/README.md

 13. **Upload database** to cloud storage.
 14. **Cleanup local database file** after publishing.

-Each assistant has a clear responsibility:

-* **RetrievalAssistant** – fetches articles and full texts
-* **EditorialAssistant** – scores articles and writes scripts
-* **ProductionAssistant** – generates audio and RSS feed
-* **StorageAssistant** – manages DB and cloud uploads
-* **CommunicationAssistant** – posts updates to social platforms

 ---

-👩‍💻 Assistants
+## 👩‍💻 Assistants

-The system follows a separation of concerns design, where each assistant manages one domain:
+The system follows a **separation of concerns** design, where each assistant manages one domain:

-RetrievalAssistant
+* **RetrievalAssistant**
   Queries selected sources (PubMed, bioRxiv, arXiv) and fetches both metadata and full-text content.

-EditorialAssistant
+* **EditorialAssistant**
   Scores and ranks articles using fixed criteria.
 Generates podcast scripts, episode titles, descriptions, and social media posts using LLMs.

-ProductionAssistant
+* **ProductionAssistant**
   Converts scripts into narrated audio files using text-to-speech and generates the RSS feed XML for publishing.

-StorageAssistant
+* **StorageAssistant**
   Handles all persistence operations—downloads and uploads files to cloud storage, manages the database, retrieves episode history, and removes local files after publishing.

-CommunicationAssistant
+* **CommunicationAssistant**
   Posts episode highlights and promotional content to social media platforms (e.g., Bluesky).

 ---